What is a Teaser Bet with Teaser Odds and Betting Strategy

 - The spread for the underdog is too high, and the game will be much closer

 Many online sportsbooks will allow you to adjust point and total spreads freely, picking your own specific numbers.
 These selections can then be grouped together in the bet slip or bet on individually.
-The pleaser odds will also automatically calculate for each number, and each game added.
+The pleaser odds will automatically calculate for each number, and each game added.

 Teaser Bets on Totals or Over/Unders

 Since online sportsbooks can allow us to adjust point totals as well, these are also fair game to be «teased».
-With over/under markets (or totals), we instead need to find the average scores of games and looking a little deeper at which teams score the most and the least.
+With over/under markets (or totals), we instead need to find the average scores of games and look a little deeper at which teams score the most and the least.

-NFL, NHL and NBA scoring has been on the rise for the past few seasons, with both recently hitting records.
+NFL, NHL and NBA scoring has been on the rise for the past few seasons, with all three recently hitting records.
 The average points scored in a game for the NFL in 2019-20 was 48.4, while for the NBA in the same season the average points per game was at 112.4.

 Teaser Bet Calculator